Case Study No. 22

-Motorists traveling at high speeds and refusing to stop at stop signs on residential and mixed-use neighborhood streets, especially those populated with large volumes of pedestrians (including children), had consequently led to many pedestrians being hit my motor vehicles.
+Motorists traveling at high speeds and refusing to stop at Stop signs on residential and mixed-use neighborhood streets, especially those populated with large volumes of pedestrians (including children), had consequently led to many pedestrians being hit by motor vehicles.

 Berkshire and York Streets are located in the Wellington/Harrington neighborhood of Cambridge, a residential area with a mix of businesses and retail shops.
-Berkshire is a neighborhood street with a 40 km/h (25 mi/h) posted speed limit and 2,000-2,500 ADT count.
+Berkshire is a neighborhood street with a 25 mi/h posted speed limit and 2,000-2,500 ADT count.
 A school, a playing field, a youth center, and a library are adjacent to Berkshire Street.
 The mix of uses generates a large volume of pedestrian traffic, especially from children.
 Berkshire Street is also a popular cut-through for motorists, particularly as an alternative to Cardinal Medeiros Avenue, a much larger arterial which carries high traffic volumes during peak hours.

 Neighborhood residents had complained over a long period of time about speeding vehicles.
 Police checks confirmed the persistent speeding problem along Berkshire and also found a large number of drivers running the stop sign at the intersection of York and Plymouth.
 Several incidents between children and drivers motivated parents and other residents to tackle the traffic problems in their neighborhood, making the streets safer for children to walk.